 Dejero Ranks Fourth on the Deloitte Technology Fast 50 List

+"Already, 2014 has been an outstanding year for Dejero.
+Not only have we moved our global headquarters to a larger facility in Ontario's most vital technology region, but we're also experiencing significant growth and global demand for our award-winning IP-based mobile broadcasting solutions," said Brian Cram, CEO of Dejero.
+"Ranking fourth on the Deloitte Technology Fast 50 is a tremendous honor and truly reflective of our company's rising momentum in world markets."

-Launched over 15 years ago, the Technology Fast 50 program recognizes the achievements and the evolution of the Canadian technology sector.
+Launched over 15 years ago, the Technology Fast 50 program recognizes the world-class achievements and the tremendous evolution of the Canadian technology sector.
+Combining technological innovation, entrepreneurship, and rapid growth, Technology Fast 50 companies -- small, large, public, private -- span a variety of industry sectors and are leaders in hardware, software, digital media, telecom, and emerging areas such as clean technology.

+More information about Dejero and its complete LIVE+ Platform is available at www.dejero.com.

 The latest product and technology information